Danville Historical Society P.O. Box 6, Danville, VA 24543-0006 www.danvillehistory.org

 Be sure to purchase your tickets before they sell out: $25 each or $45 per couple in advance; $30 each or $50 per couple at the door.

 You may purchase from our board members, by mail (check), credit card, or Paypal.

 Please send checks to: Danville Historical Society, P.O.
 Box 6, Danville, VA 24543-0006.
 Indicate "speakeasy tickets" and the number requested in the memo line.

 Clara Fountain Postcard Collection

-Postcards provide a wonderful visual history of a local area.
-Please help the Danville Historical Society is happy to announce that it has raised the funds to purchase the 1000+ postcard collection from local historian and deltiologist Clara Fountain.
+The Danville Historical Society is happy to announce that it has raised the funds to purchase a collection of more than 1000 postcards from local historian and deltiologist Clara Fountain.
 Her magnificent collection spans most of the 20th century.
 It will greatly enhance our holdings and make a wonderful public display.

 Thank you for helping the Danville Historical Society grow and improve its collections!

 Danville, Virginia is located in the south-central Piedmont region of the state, right on the North Carolina border.
 It is surrounded on three sides by Pittsylvania County.
 Virginia -- the state's largest -- and by Caswell County, North Carolina to the south.

 Are you interested in helping the Danville Historical Society in general?
 You're 100% tax deductible donation helps support the Danville Historical Society's general operating expenses, collections, and programming.